Robert Glazer is a pioneer in the performance marketing world.

 Robert created Performance Partnerships, the definitive book for his industry

 As a busy business owner, Robert knew the message he wanted to share but struggled to find the time to make it happen.
-He decided to work with Book In A Box to help him make the book a reality.
+He couldn’t run a business, be a father, and write a book.
+Something had to give.

 “Right away, the team helped me get the story out, get clarity on the message, and provide structure.
 Every person I’ve worked with has been better than the last.
 It’s clear that there’s an incredible high standard in [the Book In A Box] DNA.”

 Working together with his team, Robert created Performance Partnerships.